texastribune/donations/README.md

+Software to collect donations for nonprofits.
+It integrates with Saleforce, Stripe, Amazon Pay and Sentry.

 Donations
 =========

-Collecting donations for the Texas Tribune.

 - Python running Flask
-- integrates with Stripe
-- integrates with Salesforce
 - supports single and recurring donations
 - easily deployed on Heroku